-In Hong Kong, Famotidine is an over-the-counter medicine and can be purchased without a prescription from any retail outlet in Hong Kong.
+In Hong Kong, Famotidine is an over-the-counter medicine which can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

-For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at http://www.drugoffice.gov.hk
+For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

 For detailed information about the use of Famotidine in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.